Around the country people are talking about Slow Money.

-In North Carolina Slow Money NC is putting these ideas into action.
-As of December, 2012, over 60 loans have been made to 30+ Slow Money North Carolina food entrepreneurs and/or local food businesses around the state totaling over $600K.
+In North Carolina, Slow Money NC is putting these ideas into action.
+As of June, 2013, over 80 loans have been made to 40 Slow Money North Carolina food entrepreneurs and/or local food businesses around the state totaling over $720K.

 Here is how it works:

 #1.
 We encourage you to start by signing the Slow Money principles.
 Stand up and be counted as someone who wants to make a difference in this wacky world of irrational investing.

 #2.
 We would be thrilled if you made a donation to Slow Money NC through our fiscal sponsor, The Abundance Foundation, to help us keep catalyzing these loans!
 Becoming a Sustainer (checking the monthly box) means we can keep doing this important work.
 We rely entirely on donations from fine people like you.
 When a committed group of people do something small it can make a very big difference.

 #3.
 Invest directly in your local foodshed.
-Make a pledge to make a loan.
+Let us know you would like to make a loan.
 How much would you like to allocate for Slow Money loans in your community?
 Slow Money NC members with available capital may choose to make loans (a minimum of $1000 is requested, as most loans range from $2000-$30,000) to individuals with worthwhile projects that reflect the Slow Money mission.
 Slow Money NC lenders usually earn a 2-4% rate of interest on those loans.
 Their nurture capital will be lent to borrowers that they select.
-No fees are charged, we just grovel for donations.
+No fees are charged; we just grovel for donations.
 We invite both lender and borrower to “pay it forward,” if they wish, so Slow Money NC and our fiscal sponsor, The Abundance Foundation, can cover administrative costs and allow us to keep facilitating these loans to increase the production of locally, sustainably-grown food here.

 If a loan fails, the capital is lost.
 Dollars put into Slow Money loans should be considered “at risk.”
 That said, in our experience, these types of local, direct loans perform very well.